-Kristina Grifantini, M.S., is an award-winning science writer hailing from Boston.
-She has written hundreds of technology and medical articles for a variety of publications, including Technology Review magazine, Sky & Telescope magazine, LiveScience, and others.
+Kristina Grifantini, M.S., is an award-winning science writer hailing from San Diego, California.
+She has written hundreds of technology and medical articles for a variety of publications, including including MIT Technology Review, Sky and Telescope Magazine, LiveScience, and others.
 Chat with her on Twitter: @kgrifant or visit KristinaG.com.

 Genetic testing services abound, but consumers opting to use them should be aware of the pitfalls.